Sixty leaders of sustainability research centres gathered for the 2016 Sustainability Centres Community workshop in Fontainebleau, France.

 About NBS and the Sustainability Centres Community

 Hundreds of sustainability centres at business schools around the world are dedicated to helping create a more sustainable business model.
 These centres teach, conduct research, and work with industry to make social and environmental change.
-The Sustainability Centres Community (SCC), launched in 2012, is a response to the need for greater centre collaboration and for an online platform to facilitate collaboration.
-The Network for Business Sustainability (NBS) manages the SCC.
+The SCC launched in 2012 in response to the need for greater centre collaboration and for an online platform to facilitate collaboration.
+NBS manages the SCC.
 If your centre has not already joined the Sustainability Centres Community, we invite you to join.

 About the Social Innovation Centre

 To support INSEAD’s Mission and Visions, the INSEAD Social Innovation Centre is an inclusive platform for cross-disciplinary research, education, projects and engagement in the area of Business in Society.
 The Centre aims to develop innovative business models across Corporate Social Responsibility & Ethics, Humanitarian Research, Social Entrepreneurship and Sustainability.<